damianstetsonair/sales-n8n-ia/WORKFLOW-DIAGRAM.md

 10. **Direct Execution**: Agents called via executeWorkflow nodes, not through orchestrator tools
 11. **Immediate Response**: Webhook returns session_id immediately, processing is async
 12. **Execution Time**: ~10 minutes total per contact
+13. **Google Sheets Context**: Resources and best practices are fetched from Google Sheets before processing
+14. **Decision Evaluation**: Post-synthesis, decisions are evaluated for quality by a separate Claude call
+15. **Workflow Run Logging**: Each run is logged to Supabase for analytics

 ---